 - Hobbies: No need to mention this, especially if you are into stamp collection.

 - Length: About 2 pages is fine.
+1 page is the best.
 People do not have the time and patience for tomes these days.

 - Margins: Neither too deep nor too narrow.
 About 1 inch is fine.

 - Fonts: Do not use too many.
 Preferably, use a single font.
 Two at the max.

 - Font Type: Do not use fancy/uncommon fonts.
 Use common fonts such as Arial or Times New Roman.

 - Text Size: Do not use too large or too small size.
 10pt to 12pt is fine.

 - Text Styles: Use Bold, Italic and Underline very sparingly.

 - Color: Use a single color, preferably black.
 Or else, two colors at the max.
 Do not use shades; they do not print well.